quil-lang/quilc/README.md

 [guidelines for contributing](CONTRIBUTING.md) to get you up to speed on expectations.
 Once that's clear, a good place to start is the [good first issue](https://github.com/rigetti/quilc/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) section.
-If you have any find bugs, please create an [issue](https://github.com/rigetti/quilc/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+If you find any bugs, please create an [issue](https://github.com/rigetti/quilc/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 If you need help with some code or want to discuss some technical issues, you can find us in the `#dev` channel on [Slack](https://slack.rigetti.com/).